What are enzymes?

 Hydrolases are the class of enzymes or biochemical catalysts which catalyze hydrolytic reactions in the biochemical process.
 They used water for breaking a covalent bond.
 Proteases, esterases, and phosphatases are common examples of hydrolases.

 In biochemistry, lyases are two types.
-One of which catalyzes addition to double bonds and the other catalyzes the removal of groups and leaves double bonds from the substrate.
+One of which catalyzes the addition of double bonds and the other catalyzes the removal of groups and leaves double bonds from the substrate.

 Isomerases are the class of enzymes that catalyzes the various types of isomerization.
 Isomerization is a process in which one isomer is formed from another isomer.
 Racemases and epimerases are examples of isomerases.